EmergentMind/nix-config/docs/remotebootstrap.md

 2. Boot the new host into the custom ISO
 3. Execute a script from the source host that will:

-    1. Generate target host hardware-configuration and add to nix-config
+    1. Generate target host hardware-configuration
     2. Remotely install NixOS using the minimal flake
     3. Generate an age key for the host to access nix-secrets during full rebuild below
     4. Re-encrypt nix-secrets with the new key